cdsittampalam/documentation/docs/Security & Cryptography.md

 ### Paillier Cryptosystem

-The MPC uses the Paillier crypotsystem when the protocol is run.
+The MPC uses the Paillier cryptosystem when the protocol is run.
 The Paillier cryptosystem handles secrets for communication between two parties.
 The cryptosystem uses the homomorphic encryption method which performs calculations on encrypted text (or cypher text) to generate another level of encrypted results.
 By way of the mathematics, the cryptosystem ensures that the result of the decryption is the same as the original decrypted cipher text.

 ### SECP256K